-The next themed workshop of the UK IPv6 Council will bring information about the current level of IPv6 support in various Cloud offerings, as well as other IPv6 challenges in virtualised environments.
+This workshop of the UK IPv6 Council gave information about the current level of IPv6 support in various Cloud offerings, as well as other IPv6 challenges in virtualised environments.

 The rationale: Existing information on the Internet is piecemeal, hard to put together for Cloud customers and therefore we want to enable our members and the industry with this information.